Daniel25VF/Daniel25VF/README.md

 <tr border="none">
 <td width="50%" align="left">

-- 🌱 I’m currently learning Java
+- 🌱 Always learning new technologies to grow as a web developer.

 - 🧑‍🎓 I’m an Undergraduate at ITIC BCN